ianhoffman/interpret_z/README.md

 ## Improvements
 I've only implemented the bare minimum of Sailthru functions necessary to get this project up and running.
-For the rest, we raise a `NotImplemented` exception (for now).
-Long term, if you want access to these functions in Interpret Z, make a pull request.
+For the rest, we don't even raise a `NotImplemented` exception at the moment, so you'll be warned that a var is referenced before initialization.
+I welcome any and all pull requests to add more Zephyr functions.

 ## Known Issues
 1. Python and Zephyr treat the following expressions differently: